aarontran/snr-filaments/agenda.md

   4. add some methods to vary vs, compratio, etc...
   5. add methods to quantify effect of varying fwhm measurements, just to see...
+  6. Generate tables of results, for averaged filaments (using both arithmetic and geometric means...)

   A few more remarks
   ------------------